 Ever wondered how to use leave-in conditioners?
 How do they help your hair?
 We’ve got you covered as we’re breaking down one of our must-have hair products explaining to you the benefits of leave-in conditioners.

-From time to time we all fall victim to less than perfect hair, especially with the hot, humid weather here in the Philippines.
+From time to time, we get frizzy hair, especially with the hot, humid weather here in the Philippines.
 Whether it’s dryness or damage from heated styling tools, frizz caused by changes in climate or just strands that are looking lackluster, a leave-in conditioner can help tackle these major hair woes.

 Leave-in Conditioners Explained